Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/01-installfest.md

 Zsh is a very customizable environment, and there's a great community-driven framework for managing `zsh` configurations, providing thousands of helper functions, plugins, and themes.
 Basically, it lets us customize the look and feel of the terminal and add custom commands and shortcuts.
 The most amazing thing is that **it comes with git integration!**

-Using **Oh My Zsh** is completely optional at Ada, but it can be handy for its support of git and other extensibility.
+Using **Oh My Zsh** is completely optional at Ada, but it can be handy for its support of Git and other extensibility.
 You are welcome to install it if this sounds interesting.

 Oh My Zsh can be installed with: